They say it’s ‘upcycled’ and ‘eco-friendly’. But are fashion brands using deadstock fabric greenwashing?

 A fashion buyer speaks

-I spoke to fashion buyer Candice Dodd about this issue, and she shared a story about how she’d sourced fabric for a buyer who then proceeded to order 1000m from the mill.
-The fabric was then dyed and approved, and was ready to be delivered but the buyer changed her mind about what the material would be used for, and in the time it took for her to agree to a re-style, she’d moved departments, and the fabric was passed on to the new buyer.
-The new buyer didn’t like the fabric and refused to take it.
-The resulted in the mill being left with 1000m of fabric that couldn’t be shipped, and was no longer wanted.
+I spoke to fashion buyer Candice Dodd about whether using deadstock fabric is ethical.
+She shared a story about how she’d sourced fabric for a buyer who then proceeded to order 1000m from the mill.
+The fabric was then dyed and approved, and was ready to be delivered.
+But the buyer changed her mind about what the material would be used for.
+And in the time it took for her to agree to a re-style, she’d moved departments.
+The fabric was passed on to the new buyer.
+But the new buyer didn’t like the fabric and refused to take it.
+The result?
+The mill was left with 1000m of fabric that couldn’t be shipped, and was no longer wanted.

-Due to a high turnover in the fashion buying industry, this isn’t an unusual circumstance, meaning many mills are left with vast amounts of unused fabric.
+Due to a high turnover in the fashion buying industry, this isn’t an unusual circumstance.
+That means many mills are left with vast amounts of unused fabric.
 So, what to do?

 Meet the jobbers

-But in reality, according to fashion expert Melanie DiSalvo, ‘deadstock’ can be just another way of saying ‘non-custom ordered fabric’, and jobbers are just another cog in the huge fashion supply chain.
-Fashion is, and always will be, an industry that makes money, and nobody wants to lose money on deadstock textiles.
+But in reality, according to fashion expert Melanie DiSalvo, ‘deadstock fabric’ can be just another way of saying ‘non-custom ordered fabric’, and jobbers are just another cog in the huge fashion supply chain.
+Fashion is, and always will be, an industry that makes money.
+And nobody wants to lose money on deadstock textiles.

-So while it’s probably better than placing a new order for a bunch of material, it’s not particularly ethical if a fashion brand is marketing itself as being eco-friendly for buying those textiles – remember that both cheap fast-fashion companies and so-called ‘ethical brands’ may well both be buying the exact same fabric .
+So while it’s probably better than placing a new order for a bunch of material, it’s not particularly ethical if a fashion brand is marketing itself as being eco-friendly for buying those textiles.
+Remember: both cheap fast-fashion companies and so-called luxury ‘ethical brands’ may well both be buying the exact same fabric .
 Deadstock fabric is sold for a heavy discount by the mills themselves, but it’s the ‘sustainable’ brands that are more likely to inflate their prices, claiming their collections are ‘eco’ or ‘vintage’.

 Images: 2.
 Charlotte Bialas 3.
 Sakina M’Sa 4.
 Charlotte Bialas